whetsel75/jplTest/README.md

 # jplTest
-A sample of java repository
+A sample test of JPL's home page